Course Code: SRC RES

 6.3 Anthropocene analysis: Water – the bloodstream of the biosphere

-MODULE 7: Alternative futures for development practice
+MODULE 7: Reimagining development practice

 Knowing all this, where do we go from here?
 This final module uses “futures thinking” as an approach towards development practice.
 The different chapters present ways of thinking that can help us change the present for the better, through imagining positive alternative futures for development and indeed, for humanity.

 7.2 The transformative power of storytelling

 7.4 Finding transformative potential: Pockets of the future in the present

 7.5 Nurturing our imaginations

 7.6 Sustainable Development Goals: A transformative agenda?